-EENI Global Business School.
+EENI Global Business School

 Share by Twitter

-Syllabus of the Subject: European Commission (European Union)
+Syllabus of the Subject

-2. Objectives of the European Commission;
+2. Objectives of the European Commission

-3. Structure of the European Commission;
+3. Structure of the European Commission

-4. Agencies and departments of the European Commission;
+4. Agencies and departments of the European Commission

-5. White Paper on the Future of Europe: presenting avenues for unity for the EU at 27 (BREXIT);
+5. White Paper on the Future of Europe: presenting avenues for unity for the EU at 27 (BREXIT)

-6. Ten priorities of the Commission.
+6. Ten priorities of the Commission

 The objectives of the subject “European Commission” are the following:

-2. To understand the objectives and structure of the European Commission;
+2. To understand the objectives and structure of the European Commission

-3. To analyze the priorities of the European Commission;
+3. To analyze the priorities of the European Commission

-4. To know the implications of the White Paper on the Future of Europe.
+4. To know the implications of the White Paper on the Future of Europe

-E-learning Course Master Doctorate, Asian Student, International Business
+E-learning Course Master, International Business

-Doctorate (DIB): European Business, World Trade.
+Doctorate: European Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-Masters (MIB): International Business, Foreign Trade.
+Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Comisión Europea Study, Course Master Doctorate in International Business in French Union européenne Masters Foreign Trade in Portuguese União Europeia.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Comisión Europea Study Doctorate in International Business in French UE Masters Foreign Trade in Portuguese UE.

-Online Education (Courses, Masters, Doctorate): The European Union and Their Institutions
+The EU and Their Institutions

 The European Commission also monitors the compliance with the European legislation.